nakibabedin/FinalProjectSoftDev/README.md

 React: A JavaScript library for building user interfaces.
 MySQL: A relational database management system for storing application data.
 HTML and CSS: Markup and styling languages used for the application's frontend.

+Citations:

+Chatgpt was used in some portions of this project to speed up the engineering process